2024 Minnesota House of Representatives district 27B special election: Republican Party

 On February 8, 2024, farmer and businessman Bryan Lawrence announced his campaign for the District 27B seat, claiming that the "trifecta" of Minnesota Democratic–Farmer–Labor Party control in the state government "has led to a trifecta of assaults on our central Minnesota way of life".
-Lawrence previously served on the Baldwin Township board, including as its chair, and had ran for the House before in 1996.
+Lawrence previously served on the Baldwin Township board, including as its chair, and had run for the House before in 1996.
 Mechanical adjuster and former caregiver Rachel Davis was also a candidate for the Republican primary, campaigning on a smaller government that follows the Constitution of the United States.
 She had previously ran against Daudt in a primary challenge in 2022.
 On February 10, Lawrence received the endorsement of the Minnesota Republican Party.
 Davis was not present at the endorsement convention after a screening committee for the Republicans revealed that, since 2022, she was on probation for driving under the influence.
 Davis decided to continue her campaign after failing to receive the endorsement from the Minnesota Republican Party.
 In the primary election, Lawrence defeated Davis in a landslide, receiving nearly 91% of the vote.